ddd9898/DeepNano/README.md

    where the ` --model` 0, 1, and 2 correspond to the DeepNano-seq(PPI),DeepNano-seq(NAI), and DeepNano(NAI) models, respectively.

-   Prediction results will be saved on the `output_path` .
+   Prediction results will be saved at the `output_path` .